 There’s something special about the geological make-up of Ontario’s Highlands, which has long impacted our land, people, and way of life.
 When you understand this, when you learn to read the rocks, you can uncover the secret history of our Earth and the lands that shaped our communities.

 As one of the most diverse geological settings in Canada, opportunities to discover the incredible history of the land, dig for buried treasures, and uncover the stories of those who came before us are woven across the region.
-We’ve not only put together a collection of all the hidden gem experiences dotting the region, but also gone the extra mile by choosing four one-day trips to travel to be amazed by the geology of the region, snap a ‘geo-selfie’ (and enter a contest for your chance to win – read on below for rules & regulations) and expand your mind.
+We’ve not only put together a collection of all the hidden gem experiences dotting the region, but also gone the extra mile by choosing four one-day trips to travel to be amazed by the geology of the region and expand your mind.

-Jump in the car, hop on your cycle, or rev your motorbike and head out on one of the following trips, and remember to take your Geo-Selfie map and snap your pic while you’re there.
+Jump in the car, hop on your cycle, or rev your motorbike and head out on one of the following trips.

 To Take in Incredible Views